rogerchan1226/cll/README.md

 Demo board wifi function setting.

 This is first C language homework from my tutor Daniel.
 "It is the fastest way for you to fimiler our job!" he said.
-So.... lets do this!!
+So.... let's do this!!

+According to WPA Security types.
+This project ganna divides in four-parts to control/set Wifi Connection of the Demo Board.